Research, Teaching and Outreach

 Researcher: Lailiang Cheng

-An additional 27 acres includes plantings of peaches, cherries and pears, novelty fruits such as hardy kiwis and pawpaws, chestnuts, and of course a plethora of old and new apple varieties.
+Additional plantings include peaches, cherries and pears, novelty fruits such as hardy kiwis and pawpaws, chestnuts, and of course a plethora of old and new apple varieties.
 Several apple trees at the Orchards are over 100 years old and still thriving.

-Students, faculty and staff appreciate the farm-fresh apples, house-made cider and other fruit, grown right next to campus and served in the Cornell dining rooms.
+Students, faculty and staff appreciate the farm-fresh apples, house-made cider and other fruit, grown right next to campus and served at Cornell Dining locations and other eateries on campus.